First, load the rbims package.

 color_character = Sample_site)

-Example the KEGG database
+Example with KEGG database

 First, I will read the InterProScan output in a long format and extract the KEGG information.
 When you use the KEGG option, the profile option is disabled.